ADRIAGUSJO/windows-admin-center-sdk/windows-admin-center-developer-tools/docs/getting-started.md

 cd MyTestProject
 ```

-and then you need to install all dependencies bofore building.
+and then you need to install all dependencies before building.

 ```
 npm install